aws-samples/transit-gateway-single-exit-point/README.md

 5. I downloaded the two python files and moved them into the target folder
 6. I created a virtual environment, using the command `virtualenv venv`
 7. I started that environment, using the command `source venv/bin/activate`.
 This just makes sure you are installing libraries into a clean environment, rather than depending on anything that is already installed on your laptop.
-8. I then put all the libraries I needed into the target folder, using the command `pip install -r requirements.txt -t <./folder_name>`
+8. I then put all the libraries I needed into the target folder, using the command `pip install -r requirements.txt -t ./<folder_name>`
 9. Now for a cleanup.
-I deactivated the virtual environment using the command `deactivate` and then deleted the folder venv that had been created in my working directory.
+I deactivated the virtual environment using the command `deactivate` and then deleted the folder `venv` that had been created in my working directory.
 10. Lastly, I zipped up the contents of the target folder ready to deploy to an S3 bucket.
-It's really important that you don't zip the target folder, but rather, go into the target folder, and then zip everything from inside it.
+It's really important that you don't zip the target folder `<folder_name>`, but rather, go into the target folder, and then zip everything from inside it.
 I did this using the commands
 ```
 cd <folder_name>
 zip -r <lambda-package-name>.zip *